 The SAS early learning center provides speech/language services, classroom guidance sessions, counselor and/or psychological support to students, parents, and professional staff.
 It should be noted, however, that as a private overseas school, SAS does not offer full special education programming as prescribed by law for public schools in the United States.
-When a student is seen by their parents or teachers as potentially being in need of support services a referral may be made directly to the ELC coordinator, the speech-language specialist, or the grade level counselor.
+When a student is seen by their parents or teachers as potentially being in need of support services a referral may be made directly to the elementary deputy principal, the speech-language specialist, or the grade level counselor.

 Speech and Language Services

 A speech-language specialist is part of the ELC team to help identify and provide services to children who may have communication difficulties which could interfere with their learning or development of their social skills.
 Aspects of the child’s communication that would be considered include their ability to understand others (receptive language), express themselves with words and/or gestures (expressive language) and use language as a social tool (pragmatics).
 Also considered would be their articulation of speech sounds, rate of speech, vocal quality and fluency.

 The parents and teachers may request an assessment by contacting the ELC speech-language specialist.

 There are six full-time school counselors in the elementary division.
 They serve as support personnel to students, parents, and professional staff.
 In the ELC, the counselors provide guidance lessons to prekindergarten classes which focus on the core values.